mkdrake37/seams/projects/index.md

     Workshop project work entails preparing an analytical pipeline to characterize parasite growth data with non-constant experimental conditions, and to estimate forecast errors for different scenarios.
 Longer term work would include applying this framework to particular datasets, and could also include additional growth curve models.

  - **Geospatial, Temporal Visualization of Infectious Disease Data** (NR):
- We have a dengue visualization website for a region in Mexico.
-Gather disease incidence time series data for Ghana or another West African country, and create a visualization tool.
+ We have a Dengue visualization website for a [region in Mexico](tjhladish.github.io/d3_dengue_map/mex.html).

+    Workshop project work would be to translate this visualization site to show disease incidence time series data for Ghana or another West African country.
 Ideally, this would be done for multiple diseases, and users could explore correlations in dynamics.
-You are welcome to use our dengue website as a starting point.
+The existing site is open-source, and may be used for the basis of your work.

  - **Infectious Disease Transmission Visualization with EpiFire** (TJH):
- EpiFire is a C++/Qt software package for simulating the spread of infectious diseases on finite contact networks (== graphs).
-Currently it has the ability to visualize how individuals change in state over time, but the particular contact (edge) along which transmission occurred is not shown.
-Extend the current functionality of EpiFire so that transmission routes are shown in the visualization.
+ EpiFire is a C++/Qt software package for simulating the spread of infectious diseases on finite contact networks (*i.e.*, graphs).
+Currently it can display how individual disease states evolve, but the particular contact (edge) along which transmission occurred is not shown.

+    Workshop project work would extend EpiFire so that transmission routes are shown in the visualization.
+Time permitting, there are several other potential modifications to the visualization.
+Longer term, work could include working with the EpiFire internals to add new analyses.

  - **ODE Model Library of Ebola Transmission** (CABP):
  The West African Ebola Outbreak surprised, and nearly overwhelmed the public health systems in those areas and the international communities capacity to provide aid.
 The differences in transmission that lead to a major outbreak in West Africa, while areas like Congo continue to see mild case counts, are not known and would benefit from modeling work.